 If you’re visiting in September, you’ll want to be part of Sacramento’s annual Farm-to-Fork Celebration, a two-week affair that gathers farmers and chefs to showcase the best in food and wine.
 To cap off the festival, celebrated chefs prepare an exclusive farm-to-fork meal at an iconic city landmark for hundreds of food-loving attendees.

 You can credit Santa Cruz-based chef and environmental artist Jim Denevan for the prevalence of pop-up farm-to-table dinners.
 Denevan founded a series of migrating meals, which he named Outstanding in the Field, in 1999, before farm-to-table was even a phrase in our vocabulary.
-At the time, he had one goal: to make a lasting connection between the public and the farmers, ranchers, and winemakers—and their hard-working crews—who grow California’s incredible produce.
-The results have done that—and more—creating magical marriages of food, place, and people.
-Picture a seemingly endless picnic table, set for dinner with tablecloths, place settings, and fresh flowers.
+At the time, he had one goal: to make a lasting connection between the public and the farmers, ranchers and wine makers—and their hard-working crews—who grow California’s incredible produce.
+The results have done that and more, creating magical marriages of food, place and people.
+Imagine a seemingly endless picnic table, set for dinner with tablecloths, place settings and fresh flowers.
 Now put that table in the middle of a beautiful orchard in bloom, or a field on a coastal ranch in view of the sea, or a handsome vineyard amid sun-burnished hills.
-For guests, these events start with tours of the farm or ranch property, followed by multicourse meals prepared by celebrated chefs in the region, with ingredients that may have been sourced on site.
+For guests, these events start with tours of the farm or ranch property, followed by multi-course meals prepared by celebrated chefs in the region, with ingredients that may have been sourced on site.
 Farmers and producers sit with diners to share stories about their work, and soon the entire table is talking about food and community.
-The remarkable event that started here in California has mushroomed to include events in nearly every state, but the new ones here, like ones at Coachella Valley Music and Arts Festival south of Palm Springs, continue to sell out weeks and even months in advance.
+The remarkable event that started here in California has mushroomed to include events in nearly every state but the new ones here, like ones at Coachella Valley Music and Arts Festival south of Palm Springs, continue to sell out weeks and even months in advance.
 Check the schedule and make reservations as soon as you know your travel dates.

-Chef Adam Navidi, a leader in Southern California’s sustainable food movement, had an interesting idea: Grow his own produce on a 25-acre farm in Brea, about 30 miles/48 kilometers southeast of Los Angeles, to bring fresh, local food to his catered events.
+Chef Adam Navidi, a leader in Southern California’s sustainable food movement, had an interesting idea: Grow his own produce on a 25-acre farm in Brea, about 30 miles/48 kilometres south-east of Los Angeles, to bring fresh, local food to his catered events.
 And so began Future Foods Farms.
 Chef Navidi’s massive, all-organic aquaponic greenhouse is a symbiotic relationship of aquaculture (used to raise fish) and hydroponics (growing plants in water without soil).
-During Navidi’s weekly tours and tastings (6 p.m. and 7 p.m., Saturdays in September), guests are treated to drinks and hors d’oeuvres while touring the new-wave farm and learning about Navidi’s food philosophies.
-Family-style tables are arranged in the greenhouse amongst the crops, and the celebrated chef—who has cooked for the likes of Jack Nicholson and Andre Agassi—creates multi-course feasts based on what’s in season.
-For an offsite alternative, check the farm’s website for dates for Chef Navidi’s pop-up restaurant, Oceans & Earth, on the farm grounds.
+During Navidi’s weekly tours and tastings (6 pm and 7 pm, Saturdays in September), guests are treated to drinks and hors d’oeuvres while touring the new-wave farm and learning about Navidi’s food philosophies.
+Communal tables are arranged in the greenhouse amongst the crops, and the celebrated chef—who has cooked for the likes of Jack Nicholson and Andre Agassi—creates multi-course feasts based on what is in season.
+For an off site alternative, check the farm’s website for dates for Chef Navidi’s pop-up restaurant, Oceans & Earth, on the farm grounds.

 Situated on a stretch of land in Hopland, close to Anderson Valley’s noteworthy wine country, sits the under-the-radar rural escape for citified urbanites called Campovida.
-The working farm and winery—with a 13-acre certified organic garden, four bee hives farm, two vineyards, and a hops barn—offers tours and retreats for those looking to unplug and get their hands dirty.
-Guests can work in the fields, tending to the more than thousands of herbs, vegetables, and flowers onsite, then enjoy chef-prepared farm-to-table dinners at a family-style communal table overlooking the ground’s trellised grapes, espalier apples, heritage roses, and pear orchards.
+The working farm and winery, with a 13-acre certified organic garden, four bee hives farm, two vineyards, and a hops barn, offers tours and retreats for those looking to unplug and get their hands dirty.
+Guests can work in the fields, tending to the more than thousands of herbs, vegetables, and flowers on-site, then enjoy chef prepared farm to table dinners at a communal table overlooking the ground’s trellised grapes, espalier apples, roses, and pear orchards.
 Some might call it the real-life garden of Eden.

 Forage SF also offers seasonal classes and guided walks, focusing on wild foods, medicinal plants, and edible flowers in the Bay Area.
-Classes are typically held in San Francisco’s Presidio and other urban parks, and are great whether you’re a novice or veteran forager.
+Classes are typically held in San Francisco’s Presidio and other urban parks, and are great whether you are a novice or veteran forager.

 Perfect for out-of-towners and locals alike, Harley Farms’ tours and field-to-fork dinners set the scene for country-style romance.
-A restored Victorian hayloft on farmland halfway between San Francisco and Santa Cruz transforms into a backyard restaurant awash in candlelight and brightened with freshly picked flowers.
-Chefs prepare a five-course seasonal meal with ingredients from the property, including some of the world's finest goat cheeses made with milk from the farm’s resident herd.
-Guests are invited to bring their own wine, beer, or other beverages.
-And while children are welcome to frolic on the farm with baby goats during the day, evenings are reserved for adults only.
-Perhaps a date night is in your near future?
-Just know you'll need to book well in advance, as these intimate events fill up fast, and up to a year in advance.
-Watch the farm's website closely for details, typically posted in November.
+A restored Victorian hayloft on farmland halfway between San Francisco and Santa Cruz transforms into a backyard restaurant awash in candlelight and brightened with freshly gathered flowers.
+Chefs prepare a five-course seasonal meal with ingredients from the property, including a goat cheese sampling from the farm’s resident herd, and BYOB is encouraged.
+And while the kids are welcome to frolic on the farm with baby goats during the day, evenings are reserved for adults only.
+Perhaps a date night is in your near future.

 Nestled high in the mountains above the beaches of Santa Cruz, Love Apple Farms is the exclusive produce provider for Michelin-starred Manresa restaurant in nearby Los Gatos.
-At Love Apple, it’s all about top-notch crops and impeccable farming practices—and not usually about tours and tastings.
-But at special seasonal dinners, farm tables are arranged among garden beds for alfresco dining as evening falls, with (on fog-free nights views of Monterey Bay in the distance.
+At Love Apple, it is all about top-notch crops and impeccable farming practices—and not usually about tours and tastings.
+But at special seasonal dinners, farm tables are arranged among garden beds for alfresco dining as evening falls, with, on fog-free nights, views of Monterey Bay in the distance.
 Past menus have included such mouthwatering dishes as fresh green peas with lemon oil and coconut-pearl tapioca, and main courses such as braised lamb shanks with polenta, mustard greens, and triple-cream.
 Prior to the meal, guests meander through garden beds with a resident farmer, who sheds light on Love Apple’s organic and biodynamic practices.

-Shining a light on the diverse crops and artisanal foods that come from the Sierra Foothills, Local Roots tours take you to vineyards, nut and fruit orchards, and groves of olive trees, all aiming to open your eyes—and your mouth—to the region’s bounty.
-You’ll discover a cornucopia of fresh fruit, produce, nuts, and wine produced in this Placer County region.
+Shining a light on the diverse crops and artisan foods that come from the Sierra Foothills, Local Roots tours take you to vineyards, nut and fruit orchards, and groves of olive trees, all aiming to open your eyes and your mouth to the region’s bounty.
+You will discover a cornucopia of fresh fruit, produce, nuts, and wine produced in this Placer County region.
 As you drive from stop to stop (four or five per 4-hour tour) guides share local insights and stories, as well as plenty of samples.
-Chat with farmers and growers while you snack on fresh cheese or unpeel a just-picked Mandarin (one of Placer County’s signature crops).
+Chat with farmers and growers while you snack on fresh cheese or peel a super fresh Mandarin (one of Placer County’s signature crops).
 Travel to different sites in a cushy “executive” bus, with time out for a gourmet lunch.
-Local Roots tours are offered weekends; check the website for various tours and when they are scheduled (season varies depending on crops).
+Local Roots tours are offered at weekends.
+Check the website for various tours and when they are scheduled (season varies depending on crops).